jamesl1001/checkbox-hack-polyfill/README.md

 #checkbox-hack-polyfill

-A Javascript polyfill for the checkbox hack in IE 5-8.
+A Javascript polyfill for the checkbox hack in IE5, IE7 and IE8.

 ###Usage